ExpressionEngine/ExpressionEngine-User-Guide/source/cp/members/profile/bookmarks/index.rst

 Remove
 ^^^^^^

 The selected bookmarklet will be removed.
-Removing bookmarklet will cause a confirmation modal to appear that will summarize the action.
+Removing a bookmarklet will cause a confirmation modal to appear that will summarize the action.

 .. toctree::